clawpack/pyclaw/doc/develop.rst

 Developer communication
 ============================

-At the moment, developer communication takes place on the following google groups:
+As PyClaw is part of the family of Clawpack codes, developer communication takes place on the google group at http://groups.google.com/group/claw-dev/.

-  * http://groups.google.com/group/pyclaw -- for things relevant only to PyClaw/PetClaw

-  * http://groups.google.com/group/claw-dev/ -- for things relevant to the larger Clawpack community

 Dependencies
 ============================